by KimMcLaughlin | Aug 9, 2024 | Emotional Eating

 Here are some questions to help you figure it out:

-• What kind of movement brings you joy?
+Second ask yourself, which kind of movement brings me joy?

 I had been attending a gym for years and I was feeling bored there, and my intuitive voice said I need yoga.
 Now I have been going to a yoga studio for a few months, my joy has increased exponentially.